seanbao/mnemonas/SECURITY.md

 ## Security Audits

 MnemoNAS has not yet undergone a formal security audit.
-If you are interested in sponsoring a security audit, please contact us.
+Sponsorship inquiries for an audit can use the maintainer contact associated with the repository owner.

 ## Acknowledgments

-We thank the following individuals for responsibly disclosing security issues:
+The project acknowledges the following individuals for responsibly disclosing security issues:

 *No security issues have been reported yet.*

----

-Thank you for helping keep MnemoNAS secure!